 Assessments and inventories can increase students’ self-knowledge.
 Require students to take PathwayU or Typefocus and reflect on their interests, values, and personality as it relates to career decision making.
 Center staff can be scheduled to discuss assessment results in class.

 Research assignments on careers and industries associated with your course can help students connect their students to their career goals.
-Assign a paper or presentation and require students to utilize career resources provided by the Center for Career Development such as Vault or What Can I Do With This Major?
+Assign a paper or presentation and require students to utilize career resources provided by the Center for Career Development & Academic Exploration such as Firsthand or What Can I Do With This Major?

 Require or give extra credit to students who attend a job fair or other career event.
 Encourage students to attend career events.
 The center hosts dozens of job fairs, networking events, career panels, and other workshops designed to help students explore career interests, meet alumni and employers, and gain access to opportunities.
 Ask students to reflect on the experience by sharing what they learned at the event.

 The center offers resources related to crafting a resume that communicates skills and experiences gained during college.
-Require students to create a resume utilizing the resume guide and have it critiqued by Peer Career Advisors at the Center for Career Development during drop-in hours.
-Please notify the center if you require a resume critique to help PCA’s prepare for demand.
+Require students to create a resume utilizing the resume guide and have it critiqued by Peer Career Advisors at the Center for Career Development & Academic Exploration during drop-in hours.
+Please notify the center if you require a resume critique to help PCAs prepare for demand.

-The ability to effectively communicate career interests, experiences and competencies gained through job interviews is a skill that can be honed.
+The ability to effectively communicate career interests, experiences, and competencies gained through job interviews is a skill that can be honed.
 The Vol Guide to Interviewing provides interview preparation information, lists of sample questions to expect, and guidance on providing responses.
 Assign a practice interview that students can complete utilizing Big Interview.
 Staff have compiled an instructor and student user guide to help you get started with Big Interview.